ouija/Asus-S510UA-DS71-Hackintosh/README.md

 	-  _Note this now requires a USB **larger than** 16GB!_
 - Based my initial OpenCore USB installer EFI off of [this](https://olarila.com/files/OPENCORE1/EFI.Opencore.NoteBook.Coffee.Lake.Whiskey.Lake.zip) prebuilt package for the _"NoteBook CoffeeLake and WhiskeyLake"_ from [olarila.com](https://www.olarila.com/topic/5676-hackintosh-efi-folder-with-clover-and-opencore/)  _(thank you to [@MaLd0n](https://github.com/MaLd0n))_
 - After successful install, then copied EFI folder to internal EFI partition and [generated SMBIOS](https://github.com/corpnewt/GenSMBIOS) for `MacBookPro15,2`
-- Modified OpenCore `config.plist` and tweaked some values that this olarila.com prebuilt EFI folder came with:
+- Modified OpenCore `config.plist` and tweaked some values the olarila.com prebuilt EFI folder came with:
 	- Note that the `igfxfw=2` boot arg is set which causes [ failure when loading IGPU firmware](https://elitemacx86.com/threads/how-to-improve-igpu-performance-intel-graphics-on-macos.1059/); This should be removed.
 	- Changed boot arg from `alcid=3` to instead use `alcid=13` to better match Conexant Audio CX8050 and fix internal microphone
 	- Modified graphic properties to better match Intel UHD 620 model of the Asus-S510UA-DS71 and fix HDMI output _(see below)_